Home insurance pricing explained

 What if my circumstances change?

 If your circumstances change, please let us know straightaway.
-Changes we don't know about could invalidate your insurance.
+Changes we don't know about could make your policy invalid.
 If you're not sure whether you need to tell us about a change, just call us and check.

-Please call our Customer Service Department to update a policy.
+Please call our Customer service team to update a policy.
 Opening hours are from 8am-8pm Monday to Friday, 9am-5pm Saturday and 9.30am-4pm Sunday.

 How do I make a change to my policy from renewal?